R357 (South Africa): Route

 The route's south-western origin is the R27 at Nieuwoudtville.
 It heads north-east to reach the R355, with which it is co-signed for 10 kilometres.
 The routes reach Loeriesfontein, where they diverge.
 The R357 heads north-east again to reach Brandvlei.
 Here it again crosses the R27, at a staggered junction.
 East of the town, the route gives off the south-easterly R353, and heads east.
 It reaches Vanwyksvlei, where it meets the R361 and it joins the R361 to be co-signed to the north-east.
 The routes diverge just outside the town.
 The R357 continues east-north-east to Prieska.
 Just before the town, it meets the north-easterly R386 at its northern terminus.
 It then passes through Prieskapoort Pass and crosses the N10 to enter Prieska.
 It meets the R313 at its southern terminus and leaves the town heading east-north-east.
 After about 30 kilometres, it meets the western terminus of the R369.
 It continues for about another 100 kilometres to cross the Orange River and reach Douglas.
-At Douglas, it meets the R385 at a staggered junction.
-From Douglas, it continues east-north-east to meet the R31 and end at the N8 in Kimberley.
+At Douglas, it meets the R385 at a staggered junction (co-signed for 3.4 kilometres).
+From Douglas, it continues east-north-east for 100 kilometers to meet the R31 and end at the N8 in Kimberley.